 - For there is one God, and one mediator between God and men, a man, Christ Jesus, who gave himself a corresponding ransom for all.

 The WT’s teaching of the Ransom required them to make some distinctions between certain groups of people.
 The “all”

-in verse 6, are viewed by Jehovah's Witnesses (JWs) as “all sorts of people”, and the “men” in verse 5, are an anointed class of JW men and women.
+in verse 6, are viewed by JWs as “all sorts of people”, and the “men” in verse 5, are an anointed class of JW men and women.
 The WT interprets verse 5 to mean…